minhnghivn/idata/README.md

     gem install idata

-Prequisites include:
+Prequisites:
-1. PostgreSQL 9.0 or above
+* PostgreSQL 9.0 or above
-2. Ruby 2.0 or above
+* Ruby 2.0 or above

 # USAGE
 Suppose we have an `items` table, and we want to validate its records against certain criteria like: